 Ans.
 Physical and economic factors that have influenced the distribution pattern of the Indian railway network:

-(ii) Availability of economic opportunities have led to a dense railway network in industrial regions such as Mumbai and Kolkata.
+- Availability of economic opportunities has led to a dense railway network in industrial regions such as Mumbai and Kolkata.

 Describe the growing importance of road transport.

-(v) Road transport is used as a feeder to the other modes of transport as they provide a link between railway stations, air and sea ports.
+- Road transport is used as a feeder to the other modes of transport as they provide a link between railway stations, air and seaports.

 Q.31.
 Define the term 'Political Party’.
 Explain with examples, the need of political parties in India.

 - A political party is a group of people who come together to contest elections and hold power in the government.